septentrio-gnss/septentrio_gnss_driver/README.md

   :<br>

   ```
-  # Configuration Settings for the Rover Rx
+  # Example configuration Settings for the Rover Rx

   device: tcp://192.168.3.1:28784